A case of mistaken identity that continues to be repeated

 “Crouch [sic] is a little, black – haired, smooth – faced fellow good humoured in his own way; writes, reads, works, draws, all quietly.
 Is never in the way of anybody, and always ready when wanted ; but I can find no remarkable point in his character, except, perhaps, that he is, I should think, obstinate.
 Stanley, the surgeon, I knew in China.
 He was in the Cornwallis a short time, where he worked very hard in his vocation.
 Is rather inclined to be good looking, but fat, with jet black hair, very white hands, which are always abominably clean, and the shirt sleeves tucked up ; giving one unpleasant ideas that he would not mind cutting one’s leg off immediately— if not sooner.
 He is thoroughly good natured and obliging and very attentive to our mess.
 Le Viscomte [sic] you know.
 He improves, if possible, on closer acquaintance.
 Fairholme, you know or have seen, is a smart, agreeable companion, and a well informed man.
 Sargent, a nice, pleasant – looking lad, very good natured.
 Des Vœux I knew in the Cornwallis.
 He went out in her to join the Endymion, and was then a mere boy.
 He is now a most unexceptionable, clever, agreeable, light – hearted, obliging young fellow, and a great favourite of Hodgson’s, which is much in his favour besides.”

-In Fitzjames’ original letter he does write the names of Couch and Le Vesconte correctly, the misspellings are by the editor (William Coningham?).
+In Fitzjames’ original letter, he wrote the names of Couch and Le Vesconte correctly; the misspellings are the editor’s (William Coningham?).